 Who or what is a Blogger, you ask?

 A Blogger is someone who owns and maintains a Web Log, more popularly known as a ‘Blog’.
-A Blog is where bloggers share their thoughts, emotions, sometimes opinions and more.
-Every blogger has their own niche and write accordingly.
+A Blog is where bloggers share their thoughts, emotions, sometimes opinions, and more.
+Every blogger has their own niche and writes accordingly.
 Blogging is like writing a diary, except this digital diary is open for all the world to read, comment on and share the posts of.

 Well, you for one, dear reader, and fellow bloggers.
 Yes, we bloggers are a large band of people and growing every day.

 Oh wow, this is so easy.
 You write, publish and people read!
 It’s fun being a Blogger!
 A great way to kill time too!

 Killing time by blogging?
 You’ve got to be kidding me!
 There is a lot that goes on in between thinking of a topic for a post and having it go live on the blog?
 A blogger is a one-person show and has to don various hats to manage a blog.